-CEC EPHA may administer short-term basic medication (acetaminophen/ibuprofen) to a minor if the minor has written instructions and permission from the minor's parent or guardian and there is a physician's standing medical order on file.
+CEC EPHA may administer medication to a minor if the student has written instructions from their parent/guardian and a physician's standing medical order.

-Prescription medication may be given legally only by a Registered Nurse, or the nurse's designee that has been trained in medication administration and the RN has delegated the task of medication administration to them.
+Prescription medication may be given legally only by a Registered Nurse (RN), or the nurse's designee who has been trained in medication administration and delegated the task of administering medication.
 This delegation is required annually.
-CEC EPHA does NOT have a Registered Nurse on staff, therefore parents will be expected to administer all prescription medication at home.
-If medication is needed during school hours, parents must come to school to administer prescription medication medication to their child.
 See CEC policies Medication Administration and Administration of Medical Marijuana.